Scarabyte/SSW690-Project/docs/DevelopmentPlan.md

 Testing covers multiple levels of project development:
 * Unit Testing
   * New functions are tested as they are created.
 May be linked to the closure of a specific issue, with the test results as evidence.
+  * Unit testing will be performed as discussed in SSW-567 for each new function or modification introduced
 * Integration Testing
-  * Unit testing on a single module uses simulated inputs; when two or more related modules are completed, they will be tested together to ensure proper integration.
+  * Unit testing on a single module uses simulated inputs; when two or more related modules are completed, they will be tested together to ensure proper integration, with the "real" output of one function serving as the input to the other.
 * System Testing
   * This testing will begin roughly midway through development when a significant portion of the project has been completed, and continuing on to the end of the lifecycle.
 The objective is to verify that the overall system performs correctly under known conditions.
 (The stated goal for the initial prototype is to perform correctly in normal daylight driving conditions, i.e. excluding nighttime, adverse weather and bright sunlight/glare conditions.)
 * Acceptance Testing